-The risks for any surgery are:
+The risks for any anesthesia and surgery are:

 Other risks from this surgery include:

-Always tell your doctor or nurse what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.
+Always tell your health care provider which drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.

 During the 2 weeks before your surgery:

 - You may be asked to stop taking drugs that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), blood thinners such as warfarin (Coumadin), and other drugs.

 - Ask your provider which drugs you should still take on the day of your surgery.

 - Tell your provider if you have been drinking a lot of alcohol, more than 1 or 2 drinks a day.

 - If you smoke, try to stop.
 Ask your providers for help.
 Smoking can slow down wound and bone healing.